May 7, 2023

 With the Other Choice option you can add a text box in the web form, which is rendered as text in your PDF.

-For more details, please check out our help documentation: CHOICE PROPERTIES.
+For more details, please check out Choice Properties.

 July 23, 2017